Nashipur Rail Bridge: History

+This rail bridge on the Bhagirathi river reduces travel time between South Bengal and North Bengal.
+As per railway officials the bridge shortens the distance between Sealdah and New Jalpaiguri by about 21 km.
+The new bridge is 313 m long.
+Due to difficulties of land acquisition, this project was halted for 13 years since 2010.
+After 13 years, the dispute of the land of 476 metre has been escalated.
+The construction began again on November 30, 2022.
+Railway board promised to complete the leftover work by August, 2023.
+On July 29, the GM of Eastern Railway affirmed that this line would be commissioned by the end of 2023.
+This new line was electrified on 19 February 2024.
+Officials of Commissioner of Railway Safety visited the site on 29 February 2024 and trial runs were conducted.
+CRS gave satisfactory remarks afterwards.
+Azimganj Murshidabad new line was inaugurated on 2 March 2024 by Prime Minister Narendra Modi.

 Land acquisition problem

 More the 90% of the work has been completed but due to land acquisition problem the work is stopped.

 Due to the ongoing land acquisition problem for this track the Rs.
 70 crore for this project of Indian Railways stands abandoned.
 The plots that need to be acquired are located between Azimganj railway junction and the right bank of the Bhagirathi in Mahinagar area of Murshidabad - Jiaganj block.

 Rail Roko agitations has been organised since 1994 by Murshidabad District Railway Passengers Association over this long standing demand.